10 ways to get a solid night's sleep

 3. Manage your stress

 This can be very difficult to overcome, but there are things you can do to help yourself.
 Try chatting to others about your worries and if you’re finding it hard to cope, don’t be afraid to look for help.
 Many people also find it helpful to write down their problems.
 Some people keep a notebook beside their bed and jot down any worries or thoughts that are stressing them out and keeping them from sleeping.
-For more information on dealing with stress, check out our article here.
+Learn more about dealing with stress.

 4. Get some exercise